China calls for Internet front to fight hacking, cyber 'arms race'

 "Cyberspace is similar to the real world in that both freedom and order are necessary," Xi added, saying Internet users' rights to exchange views must be respected while maintaining order in accordance with the law.

-Since Xi took China's helm in early 2013, he has presided over a centralisation of domestic Internet governance and broader efforts to control, and often censor, the flow of information online, experts say.
+Since Xi took China's helm in early 2013, he has presided over a centralization of domestic Internet governance and broader efforts to control, and often censor, the flow of information online, experts say.

 Those efforts are aimed at maintaining stability, a lack of which the Communist Party sees as a direct threat to its rule.

-China infamously operates a "Great Firewall", the world's most sophisticated online censorship system which blocks - and, as of this year, also attacks - Internet services the government deems unsavoury.
+China infamously operates a "Great Firewall", the world's most sophisticated online censorship system which blocks - and, as of this year, also attacks - Internet services the government deems unsavory.

 Its workers scour and scrub edgy and unwanted commentary from domestic web services.